sttng/LDD/README.md

 The Python scripts have been tested to work on Python 2.7.10 on macOS 10.14 Mojave, Renderman 22.3, 22.4, 22.5, 22.6, 23.0, 23.1, 23.2, 23.3, 23.4.

 ## pylddlib
 pylddlib.py is an 'improved' version of pyldd2obj.py.
-It adds support for LDD modifications (i.e. read the db folder instead of db.lif) and has a couple of other small fixes.
+It adds support for LDD modifications (i.e. read the db folder instead of db.lif) as well as generating Logo-on-Studs based on the connectivty information LDD provides.
+There are also a couple of other small fixes.

 ## pyldd2obj
 pyldd2obj.py developed by jonnysp (https://github.com/jonnysp) will read in a Lego Digital Designer .lxf scene file and construct a corresponding Alias|Waveform .obj and .mtl scene from it.